 This got me thinking about the other interesting nutritional and health benefits of mushrooms.

 - This fungus is the only food source of vitamin D — besides animal products.
-No other plants provide vitamin D. In fact, the Dietary Guidelines for Americans lists mushrooms as one of the best sources of vitamin D.
+No other plants provide vitamin D.

 - The vitamin B-12 found naturally in mushrooms is the same form found in meat.